-Income and expenditure in Sterling, Canadian dollars and Euros are translated at the average rates of exchange for the period.
+Income and expenditure in sterling, Canadian dollars and euros are translated at the average rates of exchange for the period.

-Syndicate assets and liabilities are translated into US dollars at the rates of exchange at the balance sheet dates unless contracts to sell currency for US dollars have been entered into prior to the year end, in which case the contracted rates have been used.
+Assets and liabilities are translated into US dollars at the rates of exchange at the balance sheet dates unless contracts to sell currency for US dollars have been entered into prior to the year end, in which case the contracted rates have been used.
 Foreign exchange differences on opening reserves are taken through the statement of recognised gains and losses.
-All other differences arising on translation of foreign currency amounts in the syndicate are included in the profit and loss account.
+All other differences arising on translation of foreign currency amounts are included in the profit and loss account.